 Mosque Baland stands on a high stone base.
 It is a cube with a flat ceiling mounted and hall, which stands on carved wooden columns.

 Much admiration is caused by the interior of the mosque, its vestments.
 Architects turned to classical solutions.
-As, there are various panels and borders interchanging on the cover.
+As there are various panels and borders interchanging on the cover.

-Panel of Mosque Baland consists of a set of rectangular frames that adorn the beautiful mosaic paintings.
+The panel of Mosque Baland consists of a set of rectangular frames that adorn the beautiful mosaic paintings.
 For example, the panels are arrow-shaped, filled with painted flowers, as well as with the inscriptions on the frame.
 All figures are repeated periodically.
 The ceiling of the mosque is made from the wood.

 Due to the picturesque attire of the walls of the mosque Baland, the architects of the later period tried to imitate.